+Department of Energy in accordance with ORS chapter 183 and the policy stated in ORS 469.010.
-- (a) Supervise the day-to-day functions of the Office of Energy; - (b) Supervise and facilitate the work and research on energy facility siting applications at the direction of the Energy Facility Siting Council; - (c) Hire, assign, reassign and coordinate personnel of the Office of Energy, prescribe their duties and fix their compensation, subject to the State Personnel Relations Law; and - (d) Adopt rules and issue orders to carry out the duties of the administrator and the Office of Energy in accordance with ORS 183.310 to 183.550 and the policy stated in ORS 469.010. - (2) The administrator may delegate to any officer or employee the exercise and discharge in the administrator's name of any power, duty or function of whatever character vested in the administrator by law.
-The official act of any person acting in the administrator's name and by the administrator's authority shall be considered an official act of the administrator. - (3) The administrator shall be appointed by the Governor.
-[1975 c.606 §5; 1985 c.593 §1; 1993 c.496 §3; 1995 c.551 §4; 1999 c.934 §6; 1999 c.1043 §10]

-469.050 Limitations on subsequent employment of administrator; sanctions.
-(1) A person who has been the administrator of the Office of Energy shall not, within two years after the person ceases to be the administrator, be an employee of:

-- (a) An owner or operator of an energy facility; - (b) An applicant for a site certificate; or - (c) Any person who engages in the sale or manufacture of any energy resource or of any major component of an energy facility in Oregon. - (2) Employment of any individual in violation of subsection (1)(a) or (b) of this section shall be grounds for the revocation of any license issued by this state or any agency thereof and held by the person that employs such individual.
-[1975 c.606 §§6,7]
+- (2) The director may delegate to any officer or employee the exercise and discharge in the director's name of any power, duty or function of whatever character vested in the director by law.
+The official act of any person acting in the director's name and by the director's authority shall be considered an official act of the director. - (3) The director shall be appointed by the Governor.
+[1975 c.606 §5; 1985 c.593 §1; 1993 c.496 §3; 1995 c.551 §4; 1999 c.934 §6; 1999 c.1043 §10; 2003 c.186 §3] - 469.050 Limitations on subsequent employment of director; sanctions.
+(1) A person who has been the Director of the State Department of Energy shall not, within two years after the person ceases to be the director, be an employee of: - (a) An owner or operator of an energy facility; - (b) An applicant for a site certificate; or - (c) Any person who engages in the sale or manufacture of any energy resource or of any major component of an energy facility in Oregon. - (2) Employment of any individual in violation of subsection (1)(a) or (b) of this section shall be grounds for the revocation of any license issued by this state or any agency thereof and held by the person that employs such individual.
+[1975 c.606 §§6,7] - 469.055 Authority of department to require fingerprints.
+For the purpose of requesting a state or nationwide criminal records check under ORS 181.534, the State Department of Energy may require the fingerprints of a person who: - (1)(a) Is employed or applying for employment by the department; or - (b) Provides services or seeks to provide services to the department as a contractor or volunteer; and - (2) Is, or will be, working or providing services in a position: - (a) In the Hanford nuclear safety program; - (b) In which the person conducts energy audits in schools, colleges, universities or medical facilities; - (c) In the budget and finance section of the department; - (d) That has personnel or human resources functions as one of the position's primary responsibilities; - (e) In which the person is providing information technology services and has control over, or access to, information

+- technology systems that would allow the person to harm the information technology systems or the information contained in the systems; - (f) In which the person has access to personal information about employees or members of the public including Social Security numbers, dates of birth, driver license numbers or criminal background information; or - (g) In which the person has access to tax or financial information about individuals or business entities or processes tax credits.
+[2005 c.730 §7]

+Note: 469.055 was enacted into law by the Legislative Assembly but was not added to or made a part of ORS chapter 469 or any series therein by legislative action.
+See Preface to Oregon Revised Statutes for further explanation.